 Having friends is essential in life, whether they run around on two legs or four — and there are advantages to both kinds. 🙂 In the image for this post, the dog is being a fantastic friend by just being with his friend, listening to what he has to say, not judging.
 Sometimes the best thing in the world, when you have too much on your heart and mind, is to tell all to your dog (or the neighbor’s dog) because you know with certainty, they will never tell another living soul what you said.
 It is cathartic to bare your soul and get all the niggling things bothering you off your chest.
 And your dog will understand the depth of your feelings and do their best to make you feel better, while at the same time be happy they are spending time with you.

 But sometimes, we need a little bit more.
 We not only need someone to listen … we need some sort of acknowledgement that our problems have been heard and there is understanding of what we’re experiencing.
 And not only to share the bad things with, we need friends to share the good times with, too.
 How sad would it be to be bursting with good news and have no one to tell?
 We need someone to laugh and be silly with as well as someone’s shoulder to cry on when needed.

 And friends are there for us because we are there for them … it should be a two-way street.
 Remember: “We don’t have to do all of it alone.
 We were never meant to.” — Brené Brown So, if the street is only one way, then it may be time to think about changing things up in the friendship circle.
 I’ll leave you with a couple of questions to think about.

 - What makes a good friend?

 - What kind of friend are you?

-If you would like to receive notifications of new posts from Be the Cat or signup for my newsletter, please use the form below.
+If you would like to receive notifications of new posts from Be the Cat or signup for my newsletter, please go to my Subscribe page and fill out the quick and simple form.
 I respect your privacy and will only use the email addresses for the purpose intended and won’t share with anyone else.